Wuhan virus: Death toll rises to 6 as number of cases climb past 300

 The virus has been spreading around other parts of China, however, including five cases in capital Beijing.
 Fifteen medical personnel are among those infected.

-Chinese media reported new cases in more provinces including Tianjin and Zhejiang.
+Chinese media reported new cases in more provinces including Tianjin, Zhejiang, Chongqing, Shandong and Sichuan.

 Thailand has reported two cases and South Korea one, all involving Chinese travellers from Wuhan.
 Japan and Taiwan also confirmed one case each.